Edward Szczepanik: Polish honours

 Szczepanik was honoured to be named a Knight of the Order of Polonia Restituta by the Polish Government in Exile in 1981.
-In 1982 he obtained the freedom of his native town Suwałki as its honorary citizen.
+In 1982 he obtained the freedom of his native town of Suwałki as its honorary citizen.
 The President of the Republic of Poland in London awarded him with a Commander's Star in 1985, to which a Grand Sash was added in 1989.

 He was awarded the title of Doctor of Economic Science – Honoris Causa in 1995 by the Warsaw School of Economics.
 In 1996, Szczepanik received from the starost (mayor) of Powiat of Suwałki the Medal for Merits to the Powiat of Suwałki; and from Poland's Minister of Culture, the Medal for Merits to Polish Culture.

 Szczepanik died on 11 October 2005 in Worcestershire.
 His ashes were buried with military honours in his home town of Suwałki following a requiem mass at St Alexander's Church.